nex-creator/python_showcase_projects/Cafe_listing_flask_app/README.md

-# ☕️ Coffee & Wifi 💻 — Cafe Listing Flask App
+# ☕ Coffee & Wi-Fi 💻 — Cafe Listing Flask App

-A Flask web application to list and add cafes with details like coffee quality, Wi-Fi strength, and power availability, stored in a CSV file.
+A lightweight Flask web application that allows users to view and add cafes along with details such as coffee quality, Wi-Fi strength, and power socket availability.
+All data is stored using a CSV file to keep the project simple and beginner-friendly.

 ---

-## 📌 Project Summary
+## 📌 Project Overview

-This project is a web app built with Flask where users can:
+This project demonstrates how to build a basic full-stack web application using Flask.

+Users can:

 - View a list of cafes and their amenities
-- Add new cafes via a form
+- Add new cafes through a web form
-- Store and retrieve cafe data from a CSV file
+- Store and retrieve cafe information from a CSV file
-- Use emoji ratings for coffee, Wi-Fi, and power
+- Use emoji-based ratings for coffee, Wi-Fi, and power availability

+The focus is on **Flask fundamentals**, form handling, and clean project structure without using a database.

 ---

 ## 🛠 Tech Stack

 - **Backend:** Flask (Python)
-- **Frontend:** HTML, CSS, Bootstrap
+- **Frontend:** HTML, CSS, Bootstrap 5
 - **Forms:** Flask-WTF, WTForms
-- **Storage:** CSV (no database)
+- **Data Storage:** CSV file (no database)
-- **Styling:** Flask-Bootstrap (Bootstrap 5)
+- **Styling:** Flask-Bootstrap

 ---

-## 📁 File Overview
+## 📁 Project Structure

 coffee-wifi-cafes/
 │